 ABOUT

-I obtained my PhD in North American Studies at the Instituto Franklin at Universidad de Alcalá (ES) in co-supervision with CISAN-UNAM (MX), with a dissertation on the representation of Mexico in US American cinema.
-I am currently a postdoc research fellow at Instituto Franklin-UAH.
+After a few past lives, I obtained my PhD in North American Studies at the Instituto Franklin / Universidad de Alcalá (ES) in co-supervision with CISAN-UNAM (MX) in 2024.
+I am currently an incoming Alexander von Humboldt-Stiftung Postdoc Research Fellow at John-F.-Kennedy-Institut für Nordamerikastudien, FU Berlin.

 RESEARCH

 I’ve been publishing articles and chapters, as well as dissemination pieces, on topics related to my main research interests.
 My monograph The US-Mexico Borderlands in Contemporary Horror: Crossing the Boundary is forthcoming with Edinburgh University Press, while the monograph provisionally titled Gone South: The American Experience of Mexico in US Cinema is currently under review at SDSU Press.
-I’ve also edited a few collections, among which the volume Latinx Representation in Popular Culture and New Media (Brill, 2024).
+I’ve also edited a few collections, among which the volumes Latinx Representation in Popular Culture and New Media (Brill, 2024) and The Gothic and Twenty-First-Century American Popular Culture (Brill, 2024).

 EDITORIAL WORK